 On this site, you can find my my blog, with posts generally related to computing including some smaller programs and scripts (too small for full-release on GitHub).
 Some of my publications are also listed here, while my (more or less) current curriculum vitae is available for download here.

 I am committed to open-source development, and share most of my code on GitHub.
-I have a passion for the wilderness and nature photograpy, and some of my photographs can be seen on my photography site.
-I can also be found on Facebook and Google+.
+I have a passion for the wilderness and nature photography, and some of my photographs can be seen on various albums on my photography site.
+I can also be found on Twitter, Facebook, Google+.